MrTimy/alx-system_engineering-devops/0x00-shell_basics/README.md

-1. pwd is used to display the absolute path name of the current working directory
+0. pwd is used to display the absolute path name of the current working directory
-2. ls is used to display the contents list of your current directory
+1. ls is used to display the contents list of your current directory
+2. cd ~ will redirect user to the home directory